 - Medications like NSAIDS that can cause direct damage to the kidneys

 When you have kidney failure, the skin tends to be frail and gets torn easily.
-You need to use compression socks that are adjustable and easy to put on like big size compression socks.
+You need to use compression stockings that are adjustable and easy to put on like big size compression socks.
 Compression therapy is more effective when you use it in conjunction with dialysis days.
 Compression can help to improve the quality of life of people with kidney problems by protecting the skin from tears and reduce the weight of water in the legs.

-Types of Extra Wide Compression Socks
+Types of Extra Wide Compression Stockings

 - The shape of the product and degree of compression it exerts;